StarRocks/starrocks/docs/loading/Stream_Load_transaction_interface.md

 ### Transaction deduplication

 The Stream Load transaction interface carries over the labeling mechanism of StarRocks.
-You can bind a unique label to each transaction to achieve at-most-once guarantees for transactions.
+Each load job has a unique label within the destination StarRocks database, and all transactions of a load job use the same label, thereby achieving at-most-once guarantees for transactions.

 ### Transaction timeout management